ayarmkt/JS-calculator/README.md

 # JS-calculator
-A calculator made with HTML, CSS, JavaScript.
+Created a calculator using HTML, CSS, and JavaScript.

 Link for Demo: https://ayarmkt.github.io/JS-calculator/